Table of Contents

 Norway is a remarkable country full of culture and nature.
 Whether it is exploring its stunning fjords or strolling through its colorful streets, Norway will never let you get bored.

 Yet, packing for Norway requires some planning.
-This Scandanavian country is beautiful all year long, but its weather and climate can be a little unpredictable.
-This also really depends on which extraordinary Norwegian site you choose to visit!
-With this solid packing list, you will fit in right with the weather abiding Norwegians.
+This Scandinavian country is beautiful all year long, but its weather and climate can be a little unpredictable, which is why we also included a section on what to wear in Norway.
+This can depend on which extraordinary Norwegian site you choose to visit!
+With this solid packing list, you will fit in right with the weather-abiding Norwegians.
 Get ready to enjoy every second and every inch of your Norwegian adventure!

 See our product selection criteria and guidelines here.

 A trip to Norway is typically very active.
 You need to stay hydrated when exploring!
-This reusable water is an easy addition to any day pack.
+This reusable water bottle is an easy addition to any daypack.
 Norway is known for its high-quality tap water, especially in its major cities.
-But, there are still remote places where a water filter would be handy.
-This bottle is complete with a bulletproof carbon filter so that you have guaranteed clean water.
+But, there are still remote places where a water filter would be handy such as hiking, boating between islands, or being away from the mainland.
+This bottle is BPA-free and filters your water for the cleanest taste!

 View on Amazon.com ➜